joepk90/django-score-tracker/score_tracker/accounts/tests/accounts_tests.md

 Unhappy Paths:
-- [ ] should fail if invalid email is provided
+- [x] should fail if invalid email is provided
+- [x] should fail if no email is provided
-- [ ] should fail if invalid password is provided
+- [x] should fail if invalid password is provided
+- [x] should fail if no password is provided
-- [ ] should fail if both invalid email and password is provided?
+- [x] should fail if both invalid email and password is provided?
 - [ ] should fail if user attemps to update an account they are not authenticated as

 ### DEFAULT USER